UoA-CARES/cares_reinforcement_learning/README.md

 To make the module **globally accessible** in your working environment run `pip3 install --editable .` in the **project root**

 ## Running an Example
 This package serves as a library of specific RL algorithms and utility functions being used by the CARES RL team.
-For an example of how to use this package in your own envrionments see this package which uses these algorithms on the Deep Mind Control suite and OpenAI gym envrionments - https://github.com/UoA-CARES/gymnasium_envrionments
+For an example of how to use this package in your own envrionments see the example gym packages below that use these algorithms for training agents on a variety of simulated and real-world tasks.

+### Gym Environments
+We have integrated our reinforcement learning methods for use on the standard Deep Mind Control suite and OpenAI gym envrionments in our general Gymnasium Environment package: https://github.com/UoA-CARES/gymnasium_envrionments

+This package also contains wrappers for custom Gameboy games utilising the pyboy wrapper: https://github.com/UoA-CARES/pyboy_environment

+### Gripper Gym
+The gripper gym contains all the code for training our dexterous robotic manipulators: https://github.com/UoA-CARES/gripper_gym

+### F1Tenth Autonmous Racing
+The Autonmous F1Tenth package contains all the code for training our F1Tenth platforms to autonmously race: https://github.com/UoA-CARES/autonomous_f1tenth

 ## Utilities
 CARES RL provides a number of useful utility functions and classes for generating consistent results across the team.
 These utilities should be utilised in the new envrionments we build to test our approaches.